 Sleeping clients are clients residing on (battery-operated) devices that want to save as much energy as possible.
 These devices need to enter a sleep mode whenever they are not active, and will wake up whenever they have data to send or to receive.
 The server/gateway needs to be aware of the sleeping state of these clients and will buffer messages destined to them for later delivery when they wake up.
+The gateway must guarantee to buffer quality-of-service messages 1 and 2 and may choose to buffer messages of all quality-of-service 0, whilst the client is sleeping and is within it’s expiry interval.

 Figure 4: Client’s state transition diagram

 As illustrated in Fig 4, from the perspective of the server/gateway, a client may be in one of the following states: active, asleep, awake, disconnected, or lost.
-A client is in the active state when the server/gateway receives a CONNECT message from that client, as described in section 6.2.
+A client is in the active state when the server/gateway receives a CONNECT packet from that client, as described in section 6.2.
 This state is supervised by the server/gateway with the “keep alive” timer as described in section 6.11.
-If the server/gateway does not receive any message from the client for a period longer than the keep alive duration (indicated in the CONNECT message), the gateway will consider that client as lost and activates for example the Will feature for that client.
+If the server/gateway does not receive any packet from the client for a period longer than the keep alive duration (indicated in the CONNECT packet), the gateway will consider that client as lost and activates for example the Will feature for that client.

 A client goes to the disconnected state when the server/gateway receives a DISCONNECT without a duration field.
 This state is not time-supervised by the server/gateway.